liyuanpng/XBotCore/README.md

   io_plugins: []
 ```

-Please check this video to better understand how to generate and execute a XBot RT plugin:
+Please check this [video](https://www.youtube.com/watch?v=wJXCLhtS7T0) to better understand how to generate and execute a XBot RT plugin.